tmelisma-salesforce/visualsearch-backend/README.md

 # visualsearch-backend

-Allow Salesforce Agentforce agents to provide clothing recommendations to user based on pictures they provide.
-A user provides a picture of a cool leather jacket they like and Agentforce provides the most similar jackets from its inventory.
+The `visualsearch-backend` is a web service designed to assist Salesforce Agentforce agents in providing clothing recommendations to users based on images they provide.
+For example, a user can upload a picture of a cool leather jacket they like, and the service will return the most similar jackets from the inventory.

+In addition to the web service, you will need to configure your Agentforce agent to route clothing recommendation requests to the API endpoint.

+### How It Works

+1. **Image Upload**: The user uploads an image of a clothing item via a URL.
+2. **Image Description**: The service generates a textual description of the image using an image description model.
+3. **Embedding Creation**: The textual description is converted into a vector embedding using a pre-trained language model.
+4. **Inventory Comparison**: The service compares the generated embedding with precomputed embeddings of clothing items in the inventory.
+5. **Similarity Calculation**: Similarity scores are calculated between the user's image embedding and the inventory embeddings.
+6. **Result Sorting and Filtering**: The service filters and sorts the inventory items based on their similarity scores, returning the top matches.

 ## Setup

-### Python backend
+### Python Backend Setup

+1. **Environment Variables**:
-- Create .env with OPENAI_API_KEY=
+   - Create a `.env` file with the OpenAI API key:
+     ```plaintext
+     OPENAI_API_KEY=your_openai_api_key
+     ```

+2. **Virtual Environment**:
+   - Create a virtual environment:
+     ```bash
+     python -m venv venv
+     ```
+   - Activate the virtual environment:
+     - On macOS/Linux:
+       ```bash
+       source venv/bin/activate
+       ```
+     - On Windows:
+       ```bash
+       venv\Scripts\activate
+       ```

+3. **Install Dependencies**:
+   - Install the required packages:
+     ```bash
-- Create venv, pip install what's in requirements.txt etc
+     pip install -r requirements.txt
-- Repo runs directly in Heroku
+     ```

+4. **Run the Application**:
+   - The application can be run directly on Heroku.
+If running locally, use:
+     ```bash
+     python app.py
+     ```

-### Salesforce
+### Salesforce Setup

+1. **Named Credentials and Unauthenticated External Credentials**:
-- Create named credentials and unauthenticated external credentials
+   - Create named credentials and unauthenticated external credentials in Salesforce to securely access the backend service.

+2. **External Service**:
-- Create external service, use the OpenAPI 3.0 spec in the repo
+   - Create an external service in Salesforce using the OpenAPI 3.0 specification provided in the repository.

+3. **Custom Object**:
-- Create a custom object to model the data (clothing Item)
+   - Create a custom object to model the data (e.g., `Clothing_Item__c`).

+4. **Flow**:
-- Create a flow with input URL and output record list
+   - Create a flow with an input URL and an output record list:
-  - Call out the external service
+     - Call out the external service to process the image URL.
-  - Transform the data to the custom object format
+     - Transform the data to the custom object format.
-  - Assign custom object to output variables
+     - Assign the custom object to output variables.

+5. **Permission Set**:
-- Add permission set for agent user to access external credentials
+   - Add a permission set for the agent user to access the external credentials:
-  - Either employee user using the assistive agent or agent service user using customer agent
+     - Either an employee user using the assistive agent or an agent service user using the customer agent.

+6. **Agent Actions**:
-- Add flow to agent actions
+   - Add the flow to agent actions.
-- Add agent action to specific agent with topic, instructions etc
+   - Assign the agent action to specific agents with topics and instructions.

+## Copyright
+Copyright Toni Melisma 2024